 So where do we go to find this wonderful wildlife?
 There are two main parks or reserves dedicated to the protection and conservation of the habitats and wildlife of the area:

-Another great alternative to visiting the area and enjoying the wildlife and local culture is by joining an Eco-Biking Adventure through the Lau Fau Shan and Bak Nai areas.
+Another great alternative to visiting the area and enjoying the wildlife and local culture is by joining an Eco-Biking Adventure through the wetlands and beautiful landscapes of the New Territories.

 The Park is great for kids with many interactive displays, which also makes it a magnet for school field trips.

 Although not precisely "around the corner", this is the easiest option to get to with MTR and Light Rail which will drop you